 - Learn about the University’s “Common Read” – now in its 5th year!

-- And follow my City of Rhetoric blog, developed in 2013 at the Plangere Culture Lab!
+- Finally, follow my City of Rhetoric blog, developed in 2013 at the Plangere Culture Lab!